PhantomCatz/Training/Git.md

 > M a
 > ```

-When you run `stash`, you should get this message:
+When you run `stash`, you should get this a message like this:

 > ```
 > Saved working directory and index state WIP on main: 03e7c3b Made a